S-H-R-E-Y-A-123/Java-Lab/Shapes/README.md

 - Provides methods to:
   - Calculate **area** as `base_area + lateral_surface_area`.
   - Calculate **volume** as `(1/3) × base_area × height`.

+---

+# Part 2: Shape Operations

+## Overview:
+The Shape Operations module provides methods for calculating various properties of geometric shapes.
+It includes operations such as calculating area, perimeter, and volume for different shape types.

+## Classes and Functions:

+### ShapeCalculator:
+- The `ShapeCalculator` class provides static methods to perform calculations.
+- It provides methods to:
+  - Compute **area** of a given shape.
+  - Compute **perimeter** of a given shape.
+  - Compute **volume** for applicable three-dimensional shapes.

+### Utility Functions:
+- Functions to:
+  - Validate **input dimensions** to ensure they are positive.
+  - Convert **units** for different measurement systems.

+---

+# Part 3: Main Execution

+## Overview:
+The Main Execution module acts as the entry point for the program.
+It integrates the `Shape` and `ShapeCalculator` classes to demonstrate various functionalities such as:
+- Calculating shape properties.
+- Handling user input.
+- Displaying results in a structured format.

+## Classes and Functions:

+### Main:
+- The `Main` class drives the execution of the program.
+- It initializes instances of `Shape` and `ShapeCalculator` to:
+  - Create different shapes.
+  - Compute their **area**, **perimeter**, and **volume** (if applicable).
+  - Display results in a formatted output.